 - Click "Save all settings".

 To verify that the plugin is properly implemented view the page source of your website.
-If your URL paths are showing the CNAME or Zone URL then you have successfully integrated the CDN into your website.
+If your URL paths are showing the CNAME or Zone URL then you have successfully integrated the CDN into your website with W3 Total Cache.

-The following WordPress plugins are actively maintained and supported by KeyCDN.
-We recommend to use those plugins to make your WordPress site faster:
+W3 Total Cache is a popular WordPress caching plugin however it comes with many additional features that many users may find confusion or unnecessary.
+The two WordPress plugins listed below are actively maintained and supported by KeyCDN.
+We recommend to use these plugins to make your WordPress site faster: